5 Sex Positions That Make Doggy Style More Intimate

 Less carnal, more connected

 Doggy style is the go-to sex position for many couples, and it's not hard to understand why.
-For guys, it offers an incredible view and control over the speed and depth of penetration, says Emily Morse, PhD, creator and host of the podcast Sex with Emily.
+For guys, it offers an incredible view and control over the speed and depth of penetration, says Emily Morse, creator and host of the podcast Sex with Emily who has a doctorate in human sexuality.
 For women, it's a chance to relinquish the reins and just enjoy the action, which includes lots of opportunity for G-spot stroking.
 No wonder it's one of the most Googled sex positions, according to one source.

 RELATED: The 5 Best Positions for Couch Sex